Policy Internships SchemeReturn to opportunities

 - Northern Ireland Assembly Research and Information Service (RaISe)

 - Parliamentary Office of Science and Technology (POST)

 - Select Committees, House of Commons

 - WRAP (Waste & Resources Action Programme)

-For more information on the scheme with examples of previous work please visit the Natural Environment Research Council (NERC) Policy Internship page.
+For more information on the scheme please visit the UKRI Policy Internships Scheme.

-This scheme is open to PhD students funded by the research councils of UK Research & Innovation including NERC.
-Internships will take place during 2020 and students must be able to start their internship before the end of their funded period of study.
+This scheme is open to doctoral students funded by the Research Councils of UK Research and Innovation (AHRC, BBSRC, ESRC, EPSRC, MRC, NERC, STFC and including UKRI CDTs in Artificial Intelligence).
+Internships will take place during 2021 and students must be able to start their internship before the end of their funded period of study.

 How to make an application

-Full details of how to apply, including links to the online application form and guidance documents are available via the UK Research & Innovation policy internships page at: www.ukri.org/skills/policy-internships-scheme.
+Full details of how to apply, including links to the online application form and guidance documents are available via the UK Research & Innovation policy internships page.

 Read about how AHRC-funded doctoral researcher, Emmeline Ledgerwood, expanded her knowledge of the policy environment, gained an understanding of the structures of scientific advice in Whitehall, and made a fundamental contribution to the work of the Parliamentary Office of Science and Technology, as part of a cohort of postgraduate fellows.